Skip to content

 This plenary panel examines China’s evolving foreign policy priorities amid intensifying geopolitical competition, global governance challenges, and regional conflicts.
 It focuses on how China’s expanding diplomatic, economic, and security engagement intersects with European interests across areas such as multilateral institutions, strategic regions, and normative governance.
 The discussion assesses points of convergence, competition, and divergence in EU–China relations, highlighting strategic choices facing European policymakers.

-• Mario Esteban (Elcano Royal Institute)
+• Mario Esteban (Senior Fellow, the Elcano Royal Institute)

 14:30-14:45 Coffee break